griptape-ai/griptape-chat/README.md

 ```

 ## Setting up the runtime environment
-Create file called .env in the root of this project directory and add the following content:
+Copy the .env.example into a .env in the root of this project directory and add the following content:
  ```shell
  OPENAI_API_KEY=your key here
  ```